rom1v/gphat.github.io/_posts/2015-01-10-let-the-rithm-move-you.markdown

 # So Awesome

 Loggerithim was *so* fucking awesome.
 It did basically everything.
 Inventory?
 You got it.
 It kept historical time series information for all manner of system metrics.
-It monitored threshold and notified us of problems.
+It monitored thresholds and notified us of problems.
 It even logged event data to correlate it with… I dunno *important stuff*.
 On top of that it [used SSL](https://github.com/gphat/loggeragent/blob/master/src/network.c#L70).
 For all I know it even used it correctly!

 ![Loggerithim!](/assets/images/lr-over.png)